raneyoliver/SASE-Participation-Tracker-public/README.md

 The gemfile has already been changed to include `gem "rspec"`.
 1. Run `bundler exec rspec` in the root folder.

+## CI
+All tests will run on every push to a given branch.

+## Security tests
+Security tests are integrated into RSpec and Cucumber tests, they will run along with all other tests.

+### Security Analysis
+There are multiple layers of security in the Participation Tracker application.
+Authentication is checked both on the front end and for sensitive API routes.
+This provides redundancy in case one layer should fail or be bipassed.
+Additionally, all user input is validated and properly handled such that injection attacks are mitigated.
+The only thing that might be considered a security vulnerability is that Heroku does not force HTTPS by default.
+This means that credentials are available in plaintext in transit, and could potentially be extracted if a malicious actor were listening on the network where a login occured.
+Even should this happen, however, the most sensitive student information, such as UIN's, is stored as a hash, meaning it would be useless outside the context of the application.
+Still, to avoid this risk it is best to always access the site using https://, and avoid logging in if you think someone might be listening to your wifi traffic.

 # Heroku Deployment

 ## Setting up Heroku